Got Questions?

 Q : Is there any difference between college physics and calculus physics?

 A : Yes, there is.
 College Physics is the algebra-based physics course for most students.
-Calculus Physics is the calculus-based course for science and engineering students, who should have completed the calculus course.
+Calculus Physics is the calculus-based course for science and engineering students, who should have completed a calculus course or take it concurrently.

 [top]